11.5. Preferences

 Selecting Resolved causes name resolution to be applied to the field value, when available.

 11.5.3.
-Fonts and Color
+Font and Colors

 These preferences give you the option to select the font and colors used in the various packet panes.
 Most usable is to select a mono spaced font, which allows for a cleaner presentation, but using a proportional font is possible too.

 Figure 11.8.
-Font and color preferences
+Font and colors preferences

 ws pref appearance fonts and colors